 Times are different now though.
-The apps are updated frequently, and Microsoft is essentially responding to competitors like Google Drive and Dropbox Paper.
+The apps are updated often.
+Microsoft is essentially responding to competitors like Google Drive and Dropbox Paper.
 Here are the various current versions of Office that are available to use:

-Microsoft Office Online - These are the web-browser based versions of the Microsoft Office apps, including PowerPoint.
-They are free to use, and you can think of them as Microsoft's answer to Google Drive.
+- Microsoft Office Online.
+These are the web-browser based versions of the Microsoft Office apps, including PowerPoint.
+They're free to use, and you can think of them as Microsoft's answer to Google Drive.

-Microsoft Office 365 - Much like Adobe's Creative Cloud, Microsoft now offers a subscription-based model to use the Office suite.
-Pay a monthly fee, and you'll get access to all of the Office apps and consistent updates.
+- Microsoft Office 365.
+Much like Adobe's Creative Cloud, Microsoft now offers a subscription-based model to use the Office suite.
+Pay a monthly fee, and you'll get access to all the Office apps and consistent updates.

-All of these are capable of working with Office collaboration, but it helps to consider that your collaborators may be using a different version.
+All these can work with Office collaboration, but it helps to consider that your collaborators may be using a different version.